Our free NASCAR Cup Series bingo cards can be printed out or played online. Play over one weekend or over several races, the choice is yours!

 What is NASCAR?

 NASCAR stands for National Association for Stock Car Auto Racing.
-Now in its 74th year of operation, it runs three headline race series – NASCAR Cup, NASCAR Xfinity and NASCAR Camping World Truck.
+Now in its 75th anniversary season, it runs three headline race series – NASCAR Cup Series, NASCAR Xfinity Series and NASCAR Craftsman Truck Series.
 NASCAR also sanctions a number of regional, international and eSports series and altogether, more than 1500 races at more than 100 tracks run under the NASCAR umbrella.

 What is the NASCAR Cup series?

-NASCAR Cup is the highest level of competition and is now in its 51st season.
-This year’s Cup series marks the debut of the Next Gen Car, representing a new challenge for engineering staff and pit crew as well as for drivers.
+NASCAR Cup is the highest level of competition and is now in its 52nd season.
+This year’s Cup series is the second year for the Next Gen Car, which is still a challenge for engineering staff and pit crew as well as for drivers.

 NASCAR Cup has an unusual championship format which can be confusing if you haven’t watched before.
 The regular season consists of 26 races taking place between February and the end of August.
 Drivers score points based on where they finish in the race and for finishing in the top 10 in stage one and/or stage two of the race (or stage 3 in the case of the Coca-Cola 600, the only race to have an extra stage).

-After that come the playoffs and where it gets complicated is how drivers progress there from the regular season.
+After that come the playoffs (starting on September 4th) and where it gets complicated is how drivers progress there from the regular season.